 Our operations may be subject to seasonal variations due to weather conditions, including any seasonal weather conditions that may increasingly arise due to the effects of climate change, and available daylight hours.
-Although we have large, covered fabrication facilities, a significant amount of our construction activities take place outdoors, and accordingly, the number of labor hours worked may decline during the winter months due to unfavorable weather conditions and a decrease in daylight hours.
-In addition, the seasonality of oil and gas industry activity in the Gulf Coast region may also affect our operations.
+Although we have large, covered fabrication facilities, a significant amount of our construction activities continue to take place outdoors, and accordingly, the number of labor hours worked may decline during the winter months due to unfavorable weather conditions and a decrease in daylight hours.
+In addition, the seasonality of oil and gas industry activity in the Gulf Coast region also affects our operations.
 Our offshore oil and gas customers often schedule the completion of their projects during the summer months in order to take advantage of more favorable weather during such months.
-Further, rainy weather, tropical storms, hurricanes and other storms prevalent in the GOM may also affect our operations.
+Further, rainy weather, tropical storms, hurricanes and other storms prevalent in the GOM and along the Gulf Coast may also affect our operations.
 See "Risk Factors" in Item 1A for further discussion of the seasonal impacts to our operations.